Vietnam increasingly attracts foreign companies in the chip manufacturing industry

 Both sources remain anonymous because the plan has yet to be made public from Intel.

-When asked about possible investment plans, Intel told Reuters : "Vietnam is an important part of our global manufacturing network but we have not announced any new investments."
+Reuters : "Vietnam is an important part of our global manufacturing network but we have not announced any new investments."

 State-of-the-art chip assembly and testing factory in the High-Tech Park of Ho Chi Minh City.
 Ho Chi Minh City (SHTP) - the southern commercial hub of Vietnam - is Intel's largest factory in the world.